nlp-uoregon/trankit/README.md

 cd trankit
 pip install -e .
 ```
-This would first clone our github repo and automatically install Trankit.
+This would first clone our github repo and install Trankit.

 ### Quick Examples